-Our mission in Disability Support Services (DSS) is to adapt the school’s general services to the specialized individual needs of students with disabilities, for the purpose of providing equal access to all programs and facilities.
+The mission of College of The Albemarle’s (COA) Disability Support Services (DSS) is to adapt the school’s general services to the specialized individual needs of persons with disabilities, and provide equal access to all programs and facilities.

 How to Request Services

-You may request reasonable accommodations by registering with your campus Disability Support Representative.
-Please complete a Request for Accommodations and submit documentation of the disability (as defined by the ADA and Section 504) by a qualified professional.
-Please allow reasonable time (4 weeks) for some accommodations to be implemented.
+You may request reasonable accommodations by registering with your campus DSS representative.
+Please complete a request for accommodations form and submit documentation of the disability (as defined by the ADA and Section 504) by a qualified professional.
+Please allow a reasonable amount of time (about four weeks) for some accommodations to be implemented.

 Requests for accommodation without documentation will be kept on file for one year.
-In the event of a year or more lapse in enrollment, you will need to submit a new request and in some cases updated documentation.
+If you enroll after a year or more, you’ll need to submit a new request and in some cases provide updated documentation.

-- A current diagnostic statement identifying the disability
+- A current diagnostic statement identifying your disability.

-- All treatments, medications, assistive devices/services currently prescribed or in use
+- All treatments, medications, assistive devices and services currently prescribed or in use.

-- A description of expected progression or stability of the impact of the disability over time
+- A description of expected progression or stability of the impact of your disability over time.

 - Professional recommendations regarding accommodations and services.

-During this process you and your support representative will develop an accommodation plan based on documentation and individual needs.
-Educational Accommodation Notices will be provided for you.
-You will be responsible for notifying instructors of the desire to utilize accommodations.
+During this process you and your support representative will develop an accommodation plan based on your documentation and specific needs, and educational accommodation notices will be provided for you.
+You’ll be responsible for notifying instructors of your desire to utilize these accommodations.

-For more documentation information on various disability types, select from the following:
+For more information about various types of disabilities, please select from the following:

 Dual Enrolled High School Students

-The requirements and procedures relating to disability services differ between public schools (K12) and college.
-The Disability Support Services Coordinator, student, parent, and high school 504 Coordinator or IEP Chairperson will develop an Educational Accommodation Plan based on sufficient documentation and individual needs.
-Educational Accommodation Notices will inform instructors of the appropriate accommodation for each student.
+The requirements and procedures relating to disability services differ between public schools (K – 12) and colleges.
+The DSS coordinator, student, parent, and high school 504 coordinator or Individualized Education Program (IEP) chair will develop an educational accommodation plan based on sufficient documentation and individual needs.
+Educational accommodation notices will inform instructors of the appropriate accommodation for each student.

 Release of Confidential Information

-Please provide the Release of Confidential Information form to doctors, schools, or other agencies who need to release information.
+Please provide the release of confidential information form to any doctors, schools or agencies that need to release information.

-If you feel that you received an accommodation that was not appropriate or that you received unfair or improper treatment regarding a disability, you or your instructor should address the problem informally through discussion with your campus Disability Support Representative.
-Your representative may schedule a meeting with the individuals involved to resolve the concern.
+If you feel that you’ve received an improper accommodation or unfair treatment regarding your disability, you or your instructor should first informally discuss the problem with your campus DSS representative, who may then schedule a meeting with the individuals involved to resolve the concern.

-If the concern is not resolved satisfactorily, a formal appeal may be submitted in writing to the Vice President, Student Success and Enrollment Management or designee.
-In order to ensure a prompt resolution, the appeal must be submitted as soon as possible and no later than ten college working days after the alleged improper treatment occurred.
-The appeal must be dated and signed and must include the following:
+If the issue is not resolved to your satisfaction, a formal appeal may be submitted in writing to the vice president of Student Success and Enrollment Management (or designee).
+In order to ensure a prompt resolution, the appeal must be submitted as soon as possible and no later than 10 college working days after the alleged improper treatment occurred.
+The appeal will need to be dated, signed and include the following:

-- An explanation of the steps taken in an effort to resolve the appeal at the informal level; and
+- An explanation of the steps taken to resolve the issue at an informal level.

 - A description of the instructor’s or student’s idea of a satisfactory resolution.

-The Disability Support Services Committee will hear the concern, determine a resolution and provide written notification of the findings and resolution to all involved parties within three college working days.
+The DSS committee will hear the concern, determine a resolution and provide written notification of the findings and resolution to all involved parties within three college working days.

-You may make a written appeal to the Vice President, Student Success and Enrollment Management within five working days of receiving the resolution from the Disability Support Services Committee.
-The Vice President’s decision will be final.
+You may make a written appeal to the vice president of Student Success and Enrollment Management within five college working days of receiving the resolution from the DSS committee.
+The vice president’s decision will be final.

-The office of Disability Support Services is here to help you access your educational opportunities, programs and activities!
-We welcome your questions and feedback.
+DSS is here to help you access COA’s educational opportunities, programs and activities, and we welcome your questions and feedback.
 Feel free to stop by our offices or call to schedule an appointment.